potluck-club/git-cookin/README.md

   + grams
   *
 * how to reference other recipes from recipes
-* support for multiple page recipes,
+* support for multiple page recipes, no support for multiple recipes on a page
 * \# of columns to use in the style
   + 1
   - ~~2~~